Fulgan/VoidWalker/TextBlade.md

 TextBlade is a game engine I specifically created to help run text-based JRPGs (primarily to support making them for the Games for Blind Gamers jams).

+Note that you still need to write code to use TextBlade; you can leverage a lot of our base code, yes.
+Each game will need its own requirements and customization, so go ahead and write your own code for that.

 # Creating a Game

 - Run `dotnet new console --name <projectName>` to create your new project